theolivenbaum/resin/README.md

 A dense trie is a trie where nodes that do not carry data have been left out.
 This is in contrast to a sparse trie where each node has as many children as there are letters in the alphabet.
 Further more, in a dense trie a word is marked by a flag directly on the node, instead of following the more common trie regime of marking the end of a word with a node carrying a null value.

+The disk representation of a LcrsTrie is a LcrsNode.

+## LcrsNode compared to a SSTable

+A sorted string table is a file with key/value pairs sorted by key.

+A LcrsNode file is a file with key/value pairs sorted by key where the value is a list of postings and where each node is encoded with the weight of their sub tree such that skipping over sub trees is efficiently done by seeking a distance in the file equal to the weight of a sub tree root node * the size of a node (which is fixed in size).

+From a sorted list of strings you can create a binary search tree.
+In a LcrsNode file the nodes are already laid out as a tree in such a way that depth-first search is a forward-only read.
+Breadth-first search could be done but would require lots of seeking back and forth as the file layout is currently.

+The effects had serializing been done depth-first is that layout the file would be breadth-first.
+This would allow for a forward-only breadth-first search.

 ## No schema

 You may store documents with variable number columns ("fields").